HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 fills and thin edges, and uses separate symbols for selected outlets, rejected outlets when present, flow stations, piezometers and future observation point types.
-For generated-candidate runs, it also draws the vectorized DEM network from `generated_dem_network.geojson`.
+For generated-candidate runs, it also draws the vectorized DEM network from `dem_network.geojson`.
 When outlets were snapped, the map draws the snapped outlet and a dashed station-to-outlet link for visible displacements.
 Optional `site_selection.map_context.layers` can add static context layers such